 What’s interesting about boat amps is some of the neat features they offer.
 Many are simply not available for car amps.

 Direct Bluetooth for music streaming

-Because a marine stereo (or other outdoor vehicle) may not have a good stereo source available, some offer a direct Bluetooth connection for music streaming from your smart phone.
+Because a boat (or another outdoor vehicle) may not have a good stereo source available, some offer a direct Bluetooth connection for music streaming from your smartphone.

-For loudspeaker public announcement (PA) functionality, some include a microphone which connects to the provided input jack.
-In this case the amp will allow microphone audio to override the music and drive the speakers with high-volume speech.
+For loudspeaker public announcement (PA) functionality, some include a microphone that connects to the provided input jack.
+In this case, the amp will allow microphone audio to override the music and drive the speakers with high-volume speech.

 It’s a feature sometimes used in boating near docks or anywhere on the water where it’s hard to yell to others long-distance.

 Auxiliary inputs aren’t an option for car amps.
 However, you can do this with an inexpensive RCA to headphone adapter cable which will let you use any MP3 player or smartphone for the signal input.

 That’s a great way to get a simple system without having to spend money on and install a stereo as well.